ishaanb92/cifarCNN/README.md

 TODOS:
 1. Make code modular, clear distinction between training and evaluation
-2. Use a GAN to augment training data
+2. Use a adversarial inputs to augment training data